disneyyy/ComputationTheoryLineBot2022/README.md

 Zodiac Sign：Scorpio
 Voice Actor：悠木碧
 + Nanami Mami is a character from manga "Rent-A-Girlfriend" (Japanese: 彼女、お借りします).
-+ A freshman in Nerima University(練馬大學), had been Kazuya's girlfriend for a month (In fact she thought was just for fun), after than she broke up with Kazuya. + Has a cute and approachable appearance.
-In fact Mami is a b*tch that get jealous easily.
++ A freshman in Nerima University(練馬大學), had been Kazuya's girlfriend for a month (In fact she thought it was just for fun), after that she broke up with Kazuya.
++ Mami has a cute and approachable appearance.
+In fact Mami is a b*tch that gets jealous easily.
-+ Due to her wealthy but mean family, her favorite doll was abandoned when she was little.
-Also, she was forced to broke up with her ex-boyfriend (not Kazuya).
-So, Mami became scheming and **wished to destroy all couples' relationships**.
++ Mami grown up in a wealthy but mean family.
+Since her favorite doll was abandoned when she was little and she was forced to broke up with her ex-boyfriend (not Kazuya), Mami became scheming and **wished to destroy all couples' relationships**.
-+ Mami is the only character that can make progress of this manga.
++ Mami is the only character that can make progress in this manga.
 If Mami doesn't appear in the latest chapter, that means you can skip all the story this week.
 This manga has no progress in story since chapter 140, however, the lastest episode is chapter 260 (2022/12/15)

 ## Finite State Machine
 ![fsm](./img/fsm.png)